-Tom Halley holds a Bachelor's in Science and Geography from Trinity College Dublin, a Masters in Regional and Urban Planning from University College Dublin, a Certificate in Civil Engineering from Cork Institute of Technology, and a Bachelor of Architecture from Waterford Institute of Technology.
+Tom Halley holds a Bachelor's in science and Geography from Trinity College Dublin, a Master's Degree in Regional and Urban Planning from University College Dublin, a Certificate in Civil Engineering from Cork Institute of Technology, and a Bachelor of Architecture from Waterford Institute of

+Technology.
 He is a member of the Irish Planning Institute and has over twenty years' experience in the planning sector.

-Tom has prepared AA screening reports, EIA Screening reports, undertaken and co-ordinated Environmental Impact Assessments.
+Tom has prepared AA screening reports, EIA screening reports, undertaken and co-ordinated Environmental Impact Assessments.
 Relevant project experience includes Large-Scale Residential, Infrastructure and Mixed-use Developments.